Roasted Broccoli Bucatini

 - One minute before the pasta is cooked, put the sun dried tomatoes into the pasta water (you can also substitute our julienne cut in olive oil with Italian herbs).

-- When the pasta and sun dried tomatoes are cooked and drained put it in a bowl, immediately add the garlic, stir and then add the rest of the ingredients including the remaining tbsp of olive oil.
+- When the pasta and sun dried tomatoes are cooked and drained put it in a bowl.

 - Add olive oil to the pot used to cook the noodles.

 - Saute the diced garlic until fragrant, then add back the pasta and sun dried tomatoes.